wiresjs/async-watch/README.md

 {aValue : 1, bValue: 2 }
 ```

-Unfortunately, subscriptions will not remove themselves, you need to do it manually.
+Unfortunately, subscriptions won't clean up themselves, you need to do it manually.

 ```js
 subscription.unsubscribe();